Ecwid/ecwid-api-docs/includes/_authentication.md

 - [Get deleted products statistics](https://developers.ecwid.com/api-documentation/store-information#get-deleted-items-statistics)
 - [Create new orders](https://developers.ecwid.com/api-documentation/orders#create-order)
 - [Calculate order details](https://developers.ecwid.com/api-documentation/carts#calculate-order-details)

-These methods are available for public token regardless of the other access scope your requested from a store.

 <aside class='note'>To get public token for your application, specify <strong>public_storefront</strong> <a href="https://developers.ecwid.com/api-documentation/external-applications#access-scopes">access scope</a> in the oAuth process.</aside>